6vx/kitebot721/src/lib/text/reading/FlowersForAlgernon.md

-# intelligence
+# flowers for algernon

 It's kind of everything.
+Wow.
+Intelligence is...
+Everything.